KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ### Form Logic

-iForms maintain a consistent set of redux-logic modules that orchestrates various iForm characteristics, such as validation.
+iForms maintain a set of redux-logic modules that orchestrates various iForm characteristics, such as validation.
 The following actions are monitored by these logic modules:

 | monitored formActions         | perform following logic
 | ----------------------------- | -------------------------